markniu/Bed_Distance_sensor/README.md

 Resolution:0.01mm

 ### Hardware:
-* Supported on all mainboards
+* It can connect to most motherboards or GPIOs on the RaspberryPi
 * Easy to install:

-  small and light; can be installed anywhere, even surrounding metal above;no need to open the mainboard box as it is compatible with BLtouch connections.
+  small and light; can be installed anywhere, even surrounding metal above
 * Support Can bus module
+* Support high temperature chamber(120C) with the long cable probe BDsensorM.
 ### Hardware Version
  . | hardware | firmware
 --- | --- |---